uo-cmor/uo-cmor.github.io/_pages/about.md

 The Centre for Musculoskeletal Outcomes Research (CMOR) aims to conduct and disseminate research addressing decision-making and outcomes for patients with musculoskeletal disorders.

 CMOR is a multidisciplinary community of researchers, clinicians, policy makers and educators dedicated to improving patient health outcomes.
-We do this through translational research aimed at optimising clinical practice; from epidemiology through clinical trials, health economics and health services research.
+We do this through research across the spectrum of clinical epidemiology and outcomes research, including epidemiology, clinical trials, health economics, implementation, evaluation and health services research.

 About us
 ------